 In almost 66 percent of the NFL regular season games in 2017, the team trailing in the fourth quarter was within just one score of tying the game or taking the lead.
 Inevitably, with so many games so close, some will end with a tie score at the end of regulation.

-Since the NFL added an overtime period in 1974 to resolve preseason and regular season games that end regulation time with a tie score, 574 regular season games have been decided in overtime.
+Since the NFL added an overtime period in 1974 to resolve regular season games that end regulation time with a tie score, 574 regular season games have been decided in overtime.

 As with many NFL rules, the rules governing overtime have evolved over time.

 Learn the rules of the game in the searchable 2021 NFL Rulebook.